 The primary unit of analysis for DSRIP outcomes is the performing provider, which includes hospitals, CMHCs, LHDs, and physician practices participating in the DSRIP program.
-While DSRIP participants cannot be directly identified, Medicaid clients seen by DSRIP providers will be used to approximate individual-level outcomes related to DSRIP.
+While DSRIP participants cannot be directly identified, Medicaid clients seen by DSRIP providers and non-DSRIP providers will be used to approximate client-level outcomes related to DSRIP.